vishal-hub659/git-tutorial/README.md

 | `git push -u origin <branch>` | Push and set the upstream branch      |
 | `git pull`                    | Fetch and merge changes from remote   |
 | `git fetch`                   | Fetch latest changes but don’t merge  |

+Git connects your local code to online repositories like GitHub, GitLab, or Bitbucket:

+Backup your code in the cloud.

+Share code with others.

+Example: git remote, git push, git fetch.